This post has been updated with new links and fresh content. 🙂

 Here’s an example of what these should look like when the lists are all set up:

-And, finally: the shared budget, This should probably be the easiest part to set up.
-If you’re still in the shared library, you’ll just navigate to options up in the bottom left menu of the AdWords interface to go to budgets.
+Finally, the shared budget should be the easiest part to set up.
+If you’re still in the shared library, you’ll just navigate to options in the bottom left menu of the Google Ads interface to go to budgets.
 Then, give the budget a name, apply it to your shopping campaigns, set the amount, and save it.

 - Be on the watch for any variations of brand or product-level searches appearing in the wrong campaign.
 Add those to your negative lists as soon as you spot them.